 The DecryptAttachmentFromPortal setting was introduced some time ago to allow recipients who don’t have an Azure Active Directory account (services such as Gmail, Yahoo!, and Yandex) to access encrypted message attachments.
 This setting is now deprecated in favor of DecryptAttachmentForEncryptOnly.

 No Other IRM Templates Affected

-These settings allow tenants to control how recipients interact with attachments protected by the Encrypt Only feature.
+The new setting allows tenants to control how recipients interact with attachments protected by the Encrypt Only feature.
 It’s worth emphasizing that the IRM configuration applies tenant-wide and you cannot change a setting for one message, one sender, or a recipient.
 Once you change a setting, it applies for all messages.

 For more information about protecting email and documents, see Chapter 24 of Office 365 for IT Pros.